newjersey/navigator.business.nj.gov/content/src/archived-opportunities/offshore-wind-tax.md

 **Benefits:** Tax credits up to 100% of qualified investments.

-**Eligibility:** Businesses investing at least $17.5 million in a qualified wind energy facility and employing at least 150 new, full-time employees.
+**Eligibility:** Businesses investing at least $17.5M in a qualified wind energy facility and employing at least 150 new, full-time employees.